 111. Meaning of “placard” and “appropriately placarded”

-(1) A person “placards” a load of dangerous goods if the person affixes, stencils, prints or places a label (as defined in the ADG Code) or an emergency information panel (as defined in the ADG Code section 5.3.1.3) in relation to the load on anything that is being, or that is to be, used to transport the load.
+(1) A person placards a load of dangerous goods if the person affixes, stencils, prints or places a label (as defined in the ADG Code) or an emergency information panel (as defined in the ADG Code section 5.3.1.3) in relation to the load on anything that is being, or that is to be, used to transport the load.

 (2) A placard load is “appropriately placarded” if it is placarded in accordance with the ADG Code Chapter 5.3.